Setting Dynamic Reorder Thresholds for Lab Consumables

 def _generate_audit_id(config: ConsumableThresholdConfig, run_date: str) -> str:

-"""Deterministic audit identifier generation for idempotent verification."""
+"""Deterministic audit identifier for idempotent verification."""

 seed = f"{config.sku}_{config.lab_tenant_id}_{config.grant_funding_code}_{run_date}"